GiovanniM1563/ARDK-Applicance-Robot-Development-Kit/README.md

 # ARDK Lifecycle & Mode Management System

-**"Beyond Smoke Tests: A Hardened, Resident Architecture for RPi Robotics"**
+**"Appliance Robot Development Kit"**

+The point of this project is to create a readymade, easy to use system that allows individuals to accelerate the arbitrary setup of ROS 2 robots, to allow them to focus on their own unique applications or additions.

+Ideally, this system should be able to solve the "boring" parts of ROS2 integration, such as in this case, switching and orchestrating between different stacks on the fly, without the need to use ROS 2 CLI tools or create your own scripts to do so.

-This repository contains the hardened lifecycle management system for ARDK robots.
-It solves the critical problem of switching between `MAPPING` (SLAM) and `NAVIGATION` (Nav2) on resource-constrained hardware (e.g., Raspberry Pi 4/5) with minimal latency and high reliability.
+This repository contains the hardened lifecycle management system for ROS2 robots.
+It solves a problem I faced, switching between `MAPPING` (SLAM_Toolbox) and `NAVIGATION` (Nav2) actively and frequently.

 ---

-## 🚀 Key Features
+##  Key Features

 ### 1. Resident Nav2 Architecture
 - **Problem**: Launching Nav2 from scratch takes 30-45 seconds on RPi and consumes massive CPU/DDS resources.